How to Eat More Whole Foods: 5 Easy Ways to Add More Whole Foods to Your Diet, and Why It’s Good for You

 2. Act Refined, Choose Whole Grains

 Choosing whole grains instead of refined grains is an easy way to eat more whole foods.
 Refined grains have been stripped of valuable nutrients, such as the bran (fiber) and germ (B vitamins, vitamin E, phytochemicals, and healthy fats).
 It’s worth eating more whole grains!
 Eating more whole grains is associated with lower rates of mortality.
 There are many unprocessed whole grains to try: amaranth, barley, brown rice, corn, buckwheat, kamut, millet, rye, or spelt.
-Be food package savvy: a food labeled ‘whole grain’ doesn’t necessarily mean healthy, cautions experts.
+Be food package savvy: a food labeled ‘whole grain’ doesn’t necessarily mean healthy, caution experts.

 4 Simple Ways to Eat More Whole Grains